Did you know? Insomnia is a common problem faced by almost 80% of women during pregnancy (1).

 - Cognitive behavioral therapy for insomnia (CBT-I): It includes daily sleep logs, one session on sleep education, two sessions on stimulus control and sleep restriction, which is followed by two sessions on cognitive therapy.
 This is further followed by a session on sleep hygiene and ends with a session to combine the information from all the sessions.

 When non-medical interventions fail to treat insomnia, you may have to rely on medical treatment (1).

 - Hypnotics: Antihistamines like doxylamine, which is safe during pregnancy, is considered for treating moderate insomnia during pregnancy.

 - Antidepressants: If depression or anxiety disorder is the reason for insomnia, then it can be treated using an antidepressant.

 Sleep disturbance can be frustrating.
 However, insomnia management can certainly help you to get through the issue to some extent.
-Though melatonin supplements are effective for short-term use, there is no scientific backing to prove its effectiveness throughout pregnancy.
+Though melatonin supplements are effective for short-term use, there is no scientific backing to prove its effectiveness and safety in pregnancy.

 Did you use melatonin supplements during pregnancy?
 Let us know in the comment section below.